bright/new-www/content/blog/how-a-simple-pen-tablet-transformed-my-work-as-a-software-engineer.md

   - software development
   - self-development
   - programming
-date: 2024-09-17T10:28:02.905Z
+date: 2024-09-26T07:56:20.482Z
-meaningfullyUpdatedAt: 2024-09-17T10:28:02.937Z
+meaningfullyUpdatedAt: 2024-09-26T07:56:21.321Z
 title: How a Simple Pen Tablet Transformed My Work as a Software Engineer
 layout: post
 image: /images/pen-tablet-featured.png
-hidden: true
+hidden: false
 comments: true
 published: true
 language: en
 ---
 **A few months ago, I bought a basic pen tablet on a whim.
-It was really cheap — less than $100 — and I wasn’t entirely sure how it would fit into my day-to-day work as a software engineer, but it has since become one of the most useful tools in my workflow.
+It was really cheap — less than $100 — and I wasn’t entirely sure how it would fit into my day-to-day work as a software engineer, but it has since become a handy tool in my workflow.
 In this post, I’ll share how using a graphic tablet has changed the way I explain concepts, review work, and even rediscover a long-forgotten joy in drawing.**

-## Natural, Intuitive Explanations
+## Natural and Intuitive

 Explaining complex software concepts often involves diagrams or sketches, whether it’s a system architecture or a specific flow of data.
 With a tablet, I can draw these ideas as if I’m standing at a whiteboard, but without being limited by physical space or needing access to a physical whiteboard.